 Revolutionary Innovations in Agriculture

 By 2025, due to the growing population, the regional average water accessibility is expected to be just over 500 cubic meters per person per year.
-The region is categorized by high population growth rates, large and speedily growing food shortfalls, highly variable income levels both within and between countries, and limited natural capitals, particularly arable land and water.
+The region is categorized by high population growth rates, large and speedily growing food shortfalls, highly variable income levels both within and between countries, and limited natural capital, particularly arable land and water.
 Most of the region falls within the arid and semi-arid rainfall zones, where 60 percent of the total MNA population lives (3).
 Less than 1.4% of Saudia Arabian land is arable, and it suffers from a deficiency of freshwater and dangerous climatic conditions.

 Less than 1.4% of Saudia Arabian land is arable, and it suffers from a deficiency of freshwater and dangerous climatic conditions

 Meanwhile, there are many land and water-saving technologies that have the potential to produce enough resources to meet domestic energy needs.
-These technologies (conventional and non-conventional) are developed to produce the same from yield, without mounting pressure on non-renewable resources.
-These inventive technologies have potential to boost agricultural production from the same cropland under cultivation, which is 1.8% total area of the Kingdom.
+These technologies (conventional and non-conventional) are developed to produce the same yield, without mounting pressure on non-renewable resources.
+These inventive technologies have the potential to boost agricultural production from the same cropland under cultivation, which is 1.8% total area of the Kingdom.
 These water and land saving technologies include the following;

 - Hydroponics and greenhouse farming.

-- Seawater harvesting (technology able to reduce the energy demands associated with desalination achieving zero liquid discharge).
+- Seawater harvesting (technology able to reduce the energy demands associated with desalination, achieving zero liquid discharge).

 - Not said, but would the new methods include a new design of canals crossing the dryland to bring water closer to the desalination units set in the arable land?
 Maybe in conjunction with artificial groundwater recharge?